 Family life can thrive or falter depending on the strength of our routines.
 As any parent will tell you, we face fewer missed buses, fewer hangry tantrums and more happy kid smiles when critical parts of the day unfold predictably.
 Too often, we forget that the same routine that makes family life manageable—the rituals and phrases we repeat day after day (after day, after day)—creates the framework for who our children will become.
 Our kids will remember these little moments as the general feel and flare of their childhood.

 Over the years, I've watched for ways to work kindness and compassion into my family's daily routines.
 These small, day-to-day changes have helped me live my values even during the hectic weeks when we're too busy to volunteer and too tired to get creative with little acts of kindness.

-Here are nine daily habits that help raise kind kids:
+Here are nine daily habits that help create kind kids.

 1. Make room for an early morning pause.

 The scientific foundation for a daily moment of mindfulness is as expansive as it is overly-cited.
 According to Scientific American, the one thing nearly all studies on mindfulness can agree upon is that "tuning into the world around you may provide a sense of well-being."

 Even those of us who are night owls can recognize the difference a good morning makes.
 The world feels less hostile when our family builds in a few moments to pause together.
 You don't need to meditate for ages or share a three-course breakfast each morning.
 Some families I know simply wake their kids up a half-hour earlier than necessary to allow for a slower pace and a few sleepy-eyed snuggles before the normal morning routine unfolds.
 At my house, we make it a point to arrive a little early at the bus stop, early enough to take a few deep breathes together and share our goals for the day.

 2. Adopt empowering refrains.